mykhani/system-verilog-processor-design/README.md

 | 4-bit opcode (1001) | 4-bit immediate val   |
 +---------------------+-----------------------+
 ```
-BNE is similar to BEQ add changes the program counter to the current PC value plus
+BNE changes the program counter to the address of next instruction plus the
-the 4-bit immediate offset, but only if the zero flag is unset.
+4-bit immediate offset, only if the zero flag is not set.

 For example:
 ```
 R0 = 4;